singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 *Why is the amortized insertion runtime O(1)?*

 Suppose you have an array of size N. We can work backwards to compute how many elements we copied at each capacity increase.
 Observe that when we increase the array to K elements, the array was previously half that size.
-Therefore, we needed to copy '.Yi elements.
+Therefore, we needed to copy x/2 elements.

 ```
 final  capacity increase  :  n/2  elements to  copy